speg03/jiren/README.md

 hello, {{ name }}
 EOF

-jiren template.j2 --var.name=world
+jiren -i template.j2 -- --name=world
 ```
 Outputs:
 ```
 hello, world
 ```

 In this example, the template contains a variable called `name`.
 You can set values for variables in a template using program arguments passed to the `jiren` command.
-Note that the program arguments must be prefixed with `--var.`.
+Note that the arguments for the variables must be located after `--`.

 If you want to know more about template format, please refer to jinja2 document ( http://jinja.pocoo.org/ ).